 Scaffolding Accidents: A Common Occurrence

 Scaffolding is frequently used during a construction project so that workers have a stable platform on which they can work.
+They have to be built by trained professionals to ensure they are safe for use – an example of one of these companies are Tiger Scaffolds.
 There are several different types of scaffolds, including:

 On this type of scaffold, the platforms are connected and supported by frames which are placed stably on the ground.